bitst0rm-pub/Formatter/README.md

             // Note: Generic method requires an Sublime Text restart after adding or changing
             // the keys: "name" and "type".
 Also avoid using the same existing uid key in JSON.

-            // Capitalized plugin name.
+            // Capitalized Plugin name.
 REQUIRED!
 REQUIRED!
 REQUIRED!
-            // This will appear on the sublime menu and on other commands.
+            // This will appear on the sublime menu and on other important commands.
             "name": "Example Generic",

             // Plugin type.
 REQUIRED!
 REQUIRED!
 REQUIRED!
             // This will be assigned to a category.
 Accepted values:
             // "beautifier" OR "minifier" OR "converter" OR "graphic" OR any string of your choice.
             "type": "beautifier",

+            // This will activate the option "args_extended" of type graphic
+            // to generate extended files like SVG to download.
+            "render_extended": false,

             // The exit code of the third-party plugin.
             // This option can be omitted.
 Type integer, default to 0.
             "success_code": 0,